 Photo-Ionization detectors are based on the principle of ultraviolet (UV) light absorption by a gas sample to produce electrically charged particles (positively charged molecular ions and negatively charged electrons).
 These charged particles generate measurable electrical current at the sensor electrode grid.
-PID detectors provide low range detection of many gas and vapor species including highly toxic volatile organic compounds (VOCs).
+PID detectors provide low range detection of many gas and vapor species, including highly toxic volatile organic compounds (VOCs).
 Selectivity is based on UV source energy and ionization potential of the target gas.

 Infrared Gas Sensor (IR)

 Infrared detectors are based on the principle of infrared absorption by gas molecules at specific wavelengths in the infrared region.
-The sensor utilizes an infrared lamp source and dual detectors; active and reference.
+The sensor utilizes an infrared lamp source and dual detectors, active and reference.
 The active detector is covered by an optical filter that allows transmission of infrared radiation at a specified wavelength where the target gas is known to absorb.
-The reference element is covered by a filter that transmits wavelengths outside the absorption band.
+The reference element is covered by a filter that transmits wavelengths outside of the absorption band.
 This arrangement provides compensation for normal changes in lamp intensity over time.
 The infrared detector can be supplied for hydrocarbon (LEL), carbon dioxide or refrigerant (R134a, R125) measurement.
 Unlike catalytic sensors for hydrocarbon detection, the infrared sensor is unaffected by catalytic inhibitors and poisons.